-2Implicitly, Figure 3 portrays a world where rich and poor differ in financial assets held, but not in human capital, hence the hourly wages implicit in both budget constraints are identical.
+&lt;sup>4Implicitly, Figure 3 portrays a world where rich and poor differ in financial assets held, but not in human capital, hence the hourly wages implicit in both budget constraints are identical.
 Inequality in both human and financial capital is a more realistic, but the same basic point remains.

-- 2. Individual participation in the paid workforce (often called the extensive margin of labour supply) and - 3.
-Hours of work of workers (often called the intensive margin of labour supply)
+- 1. Common entitlements to leisure (i.e. paid public holidays, statutory paid vacations, etc.) - 2.
+Individual participation in the paid workforce (often called the extensive margin of individual labour supply) and - 3.
+Actual hours of work of workers (often called the intensive margin of individual labour supply)

-One could not expect trends in all three components to be driven by the same processes or have the same impacts on inequality.
+It is not reasonable to expect that trends in all three components will be driven by the same processes or have the same impacts on inequality.

 Common entitlements are determined by collective action, through the political process or in collective bargaining.
-By their nature, common entitlements are an equalizing element in the distribution of economic well being, but although differences in such entitlements across nations can be significant3, their determinants are not well understood.
-The number of paid public holidays are, for example, determined by a set of political processes quite different from the determinants of individual decisions to enter the workforce and to work specific hours - and individuals (as voters) in some countries clearly prefer more or less of such a common entitlement from collective decision making, as opposed to choosing (as potential workers) individually optimal hours of work and leisure.
+By their nature, common entitlements tend to be an equalizing element in the distribution of economic well being, but although differences in such entitlements across nations can be significant, their determinants are not well understood.
+The number of paid public holidays are, for example, determined by a set of political processes quite different from the determinants of individual decisions to enter the workforce and to work specific hours.
+It is clear from national employment legislation that individuals (as voters) in some countries prefer more or less of such a common entitlement from collective decision making, as opposed to choosing (as potential workers) individually optimal hours of work and leisure - but the standard economics model does not explain $why^6$ .

 The model outlined in Figure 3 is a model of individual choice and it is also a model of the working time decisions of workers - i.e. labour supply at the intensive margin.
-Hence, the framework of Figure 3 is best suited to analysis of inequality among workers and is less well-suited to an examination of the influence on inequality among all persons of labour supply differences, since in practice one of the most important sources of inter-country differences in labour supply is differences in the proportion of adults with zero paid employment - i.e. differences at the "extensive margin".
+Hence, the framework of Figure 3 is best suited to analysis of inequality among workers and is less well-suited to an examination of the influence on inequality among all persons of labour supply differences.
+In practice one of the most important sources of inter-country differences in labour supply is differences in the proportion of adults with zero paid employment - i.e. differences at the "extensive margin".

 As well, the simple labour/leisure choice model of Equation [1] requires one to assume away involuntary unemployment.
 Over time, total working hours within a country can change quite quickly, as the macro economy moves from boom to bust or vice versa.
-Variation in the quantity of labour demanded can impose involuntary changes in the amount of working time obtained by workers, and it is clear that constraints on available hours of work are most acutely experienced by the lower paid.4 Since inequality in access to employment often interacts with inequality in hourly
+Variation in the quantity of labour demanded can impose involuntary changes in the amount of working time obtained by workers, and it is clear that constraints on available hours of work are most acutely experienced by the lower paid.
+Since inequality in access to employment often interacts with inequality in hourly wages, measuring inequality solely in terms of a "full income / hourly wage" (which is not actually available to the involuntarily unemployed) seems likely to be misleading.

-3Using data from 1990, Bell and Freeman (1994:4) argue that: "Differences in weeks of vacation and holiday time translate into a 17% reduction in working time in Germany compared to a 9% reduction of work time in the United States, and therefore contribute .08 ln points to the annual hours gap between the two countries."
+&lt;sup>5Using data from 1990, Bell and Freeman (1994:4) argue that: "Differences in weeks of vacation and holiday time translate into a 17% reduction in working time in Germany compared to a 9% reduction of work time in the United States, and therefore contribute .08 ln points to the annual hours gap between the two countries."